written by Dana Gaines Robinson and Christopher D Adams

 Trust is your client’s confidence in your integrity and reliability to achieve results in support of the business.
 You have developed trust when your clients are confident that your moral and ethical code supports the values of the business and reflects how you will implement projects for which you are accountable.
 When trust has been developed, clients believe that the actions you take will be in the best interest of the organization.

 Often, when conducting a performance analysis, you may uncover information that is embarrassing or even detrimental to the organization.
 Your client must have confidence that you will manage this information in a manner that is helpful to the organization.
 As one performance consultant said: “I try to be a model of our culture’s values and norms.”

 You will know you are trusted when your clients seek your advice and share confidential information.
 You will find you become a sounding board for sensitive issues.
 Clients will value your ability to look at issues with a ‘performance viewpoint’ and share your opinions and perspectives, even when they are different from those of the client.
 “I see [my consultant] as a straight-shooter,” said a line manager.
 “She objectively discusses the issues and draws conclusions that I respect.”

 Performance consultants want to have an impact on both employee performance and the operational goals of the organization.
 To have this level of impact requires that performance consultants work as partners with business managers.
 While it takes time and determination to form these partnerships, this is the only way to ensure you will be at the table contributing to strategic decisions and contributing to strategic results.

-HRDQ-U and Dana Gaines Robinson and Christopher D Adams are hosting a free webinar on April 25th at 2pm ET.
-Save your seat here!
+HRDQ-U and Dana Gaines Robinson and Christopher D Adams hosted a free webinar you can Watch here!